Das Rheingold: Scene 3

 In Nibelheim, Alberich has enslaved the rest of the Nibelung dwarves with the power of the ring.
 He has forced his brother Mime, a skillful smith, to create a magic helmet, the Tarnhelm.
-Alberich demonstrates the Tarnhelm's power by making himself invisible, the better to torment his subjects.
+Alberich demonstrates the Tarnhelm's power by making himself invisible to better torment his subjects.

 Wotan and Loge arrive and happen upon Mime, who tells them of the dwarves' misery under Alberich's rule.
 Alberich returns, driving his slaves to pile up a huge mound of gold.
 He boasts to the visitors about his plans to conquer the world using the power of the ring.
 Loge asks how he can protect himself against a thief while he sleeps.
 Alberich replies the Tarnhelm will hide him, by allowing him to turn invisible or change his form.
 Loge expresses doubt and requests a demonstration.
 Alberich complies by transforming himself into a giant snake; Loge acts suitably impressed, and then asks whether Alberich can also reduce his size, which would be very useful for hiding.
 Alberich transforms himself into a toad.
 Wotan and Loge seize him, tie his hands, and drag him up to the surface.